How to Plan a Road Trip – The Definitive Guide 2023

 Our favourite way to save money on accommodation though is house sitting.

-Our longest house-sit to date was a 9-month chateau-sit in the Dordogne region of France.
+Our longest house-sit was a 9-month chateau-sit in a Dordogne village in France.

 chateau with a summer setting in France